benjiqq/NxtTools/README.md

 NxtTools
 ========

-Nxt python tools. implemention of HTTP requests to the API.
+Nxt python tools. simple implemention of HTTP requests to the API.

 ## Examples